 15. Remaining few sections from 15 to 20 represent state and local taxes that include the total amount subject to the taxes and the amount withheld from an employee’s income.

-Employees fill the W-4 form and submit it to their employers.
+Employees fill the W4 form and submit it to their employers.
 It provides information like how much tax to be withheld from their income.
 As a result, it makes the entire process systematic, simplifying it for the IRS to collect federal income tax.

 Filling out the W-4 helps complete the process on time.
 Employees who fill out the W-4 give their employers a clear picture of everything.
 Later, the information of form becomes useful in calculating annual taxes.

-How To Fill W-2 And W-4 Online
+How To Fill W4 and W2 Forms Online

-• W-2 Form: Wage And Tax Statement
+• W2 Form: Wage And Tax Statement

 Employer fills the W-2 Form so submitting it to the IRS becomes their responsibility.
 To help ease the process, the IRS invented ways.
 Employers can file W-2 electronically or online after successfully registering on Business Services Online (BSO)